azeez-abp/alx-system_engineering-devops/0x01-shell_permissions/README.md

-11-directory-permission change the subdiretory permission 12-directory-permission create diretory and put permission on it 13change_group Change group of hello file from hello to school with  chgrp school hello
+11-directory-permission change the subdiretory permission 12-directory-permission create diretory and put permission on it 13change_group Change group of hello file from hello to school with  chgrp school hello 100-change_owner_and_group change owner to vincent  and group to staff 101-symbolic_link_permissions change user and groupe of symbolic link file _hello 102-if_only condition change of file owner 103-Star_Wars star-war episode iv display